Dhanush-AI-DS/HTML-Assignment/README.md

 <H3> Web Fundamentals and HTML Assignment</H3>
 <H3>DATE:03-07-2024</H3>

 ## Aim :
-    To Creating a web page using HTML
+    To Creating a web page using HTML.
 ## Algorithm:
 ### Step 1: Set Up Your Environment<br/>
 Before you start writing HTML, you need:<br/>